yalelibrary/yul-dc-management/README.md

 Docker image.
 If you change the Dockerfile, you need to build a new Docker image.
 If you change a file in ./ops you need to build a new Docker image.
 These are the primary times in which you need to pull or build.

-## When Installing a New Gem

-For the most part images are created and maintained by the CI process.
-However, if you change the Gemfile you need to take a few extra steps.
-Make sure the application is running before you make your Gemfile change.
-Once you've updated the Gemfile, inside the container, run `bundle && nginx -s reload`.
-The next time you stop your running containers you need to rebuild.

 ## Releasing a new version